 The purpose of an entryway is to corral daily items for departure and arrival — this includes shoes, coats, bags and keys.
 This space must provide efficient storage, seating and organization to get you and your family out the door quickly.

 Functional storage, like bench seating with basket cubbies can contain and hide away personal clutter, while still giving you a place to rest and take off your shoes upon entering the home.
 Utilize your closet space in this area, by placing hooks on the door to provide extra hidden storage.
 Here at Chicagoland Home Staging we strategically place console tables in an entryway to provide a beautiful surface space for keys and mail.

 It’s important to choose the right furniture pieces to fit the entry’s overall dimensions.
 Our team starts by determining the room’s focal point.
 This can be anything from a grand staircase to artwork positioned just so — depending the room’s architectural features.

 We often choose furniture pieces that will make a statement and mimic the design style of the home.
 A console table and mirror can anchor the area, while an accent chair allows someone to linger in comfort.

 Don’t Forget to Illuminate the Entry

-Lighting in this room is important to set the tone.
+Lighting in this room helps set the tone.
 Try using multiple light fixtures to provide task, accent and general illumination throughout the space.
-Most entries already have an overhead light source, consider adding wall sconces and a floor or table lamps to define the space.
+Most entries already have an overhead light source, so consider adding wall sconces and a floor or table lamps to define the space.
 Strategically placing a mirror across from a window can bring in additional natural light to a dark space.

 Since this is the first room a buyer walks into after being outside, you’ll want to use a flower, plant or tree in this room as a transitional piece that makes a buyer feel more comfortable as they enter the home.
 Some plants can even provide a natural way of removing toxic agents from the air, neutralizing the space.